 Study abroad also enhances your employability.
 It helps your CV stand out from other candidates and signals to an employer that you have maturity, adaptability and organisational skills.
 As the world of business is becoming increasingly international, the experience of living abroad is, in itself, attractive to many employers.
 Depending upon your study abroad destination, you may also gain fluency in another language, which is a highly attractive skill to have as you enter the employment market.

 If you are interested in learning another language then our Languages for All programme enables you to study a language, alongside your course, at no extra cost.
 You can take one of 50 taught language modules on a part-time day-time basis, or undertake flexible web-based learning, or opt for a language module taught in the evening.
 As employers can struggle to find graduates able to speak more than one language, Languages for All places Essex graduates in a very advantageous position.

 Within our Department of Literature, Film, and Theatre Studies, we offer taught Masters courses and research supervision for PhD, MPhil and MA by dissertation.
 All our MAs can be taken either full-time for one year or part-time over two years.
 There is normally considerable freedom for you to choose the topics of your essays and dissertation.
 Where appropriate, films, plays or pieces of creative writing can be submitted as your dissertation.

 Our staff offer a wide range of expertise in different literatures and various approaches to literature, covering most aspects of early modern and modern writing in English, plus a number of other languages.

-IB: 32-30 points (we consider IB certificates at the Higher Level on a case-by-case basis)
+- IB: 32 - 30 points, including a Higher Level essay-based subject grade 5 (we consider IB certificates at the Higher level on a case-by-case basis)